fandyd/robot-simulator/README.md

 ## Running tests

-## Compiling/Running the Application
+## Compiling Or Running the Application

-### Compiling the Application
+### Compiling

 To Compile the code first make sure you are in the working director

     $ pwd
     $ /Users/macuser/Document/gowork/src/robot-simulator

 Then download all dependencies

     $ go get -t -v ./...

 Then compile the code, which will create an executable under `$GOPATH/bin/robot-simulator`

     $ go build *.go

-### Running the Application
+### Running

 You can run the application from the executable file generated after you compile the code

     $ /Users/macuser/Document/gowork/bin/robot-simulator
 or
     $ /Users/macuser/Document/gowork/src/robot-simulator/main

 Alternatively you can also run the code without compiling the code from your working directory

     $ go run *.go

 ## Commands

 Below are available commands to simulate the robot:
 `PLACE X,Y,F`
 PLACE will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.

 `MOVE`
 MOVE will move the toy robot one unit forward in the direction it is currently facing.

+`LEFT`
+LEFT will rotate the robot 90 degrees to the left from the robot direction without changing the position of the robot.

-  `LEFT` & `RIGHT`
+`RIGHT`
-  LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
+RIGHT will rotate the robot 90 degrees to the right from the robot direction without changing the position of the robot.

 `REPORT`
 REPORT will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.